Belsat TV: Threat of closure

 In August 2017, the Ministry of Foreign Affairs and its then-head Witold Waszczykowski reduced Belsat's subsidy and terminated the agreement to fund the channel.
 As a result, Jacek Kurski, the head of TVP, addressed the Ministry of Foreign Affairs, requesting confirmation of whether the government intended to continue funding the channel.
 Receiving no answer, he addressed the same question to premier Beata Szydlo.
 Members of the governmental coalition declared support for the channel, and the Ministry of Development became involved.
 In February 2018, the government pledged to finance the channel's activity from the ministry's reserve fund until the end of the year.
 It was also declared that, starting in 2019, the channel would be eligible for regular funding from the ministerial budget.

 In March 2024, the Belsat management board was informed about the cut in financing from PLN 74 million in 2023 to PLN 40 million in 2024, which, according to Agnieszka Romaszewska, de facto meant the liquidation of the channel and the need to dismiss the team.
 A few days later, Romaszewska, the founder and director of Belsat, was dismissed from her position and dismissed from her job at TVP.

+On 4 July 2024, the head of owners TVP World, Michał Broniatowski, said:

+Belsat will not be liquidated.
+Instead, a new structure will be implemented.
+I want to emphasise that Belsat will not disappear.
+Instead, it will acquire new opportunities ...
+The changes will be unveiled on 1 March 2025.
+A new name will be revealed at the same time as the presentation of the new structure.
+The TVP will no longer be included in the name, but the word ‘Poland’ will be present.
+The search for a new name is already underway.